10 Nov Before You Kill Yourself, Do Some Drugs in the Jungle

 I’ve tried lots of different methods to get rid of these thoughts.
 Some have helped a bit.
-I’ve been a lot more stable since starting the Bulletproof Diet a couple of years ago (before that, I was misdiagnosed with bipolar disorder because of my terrible mood swings).
+I’ve been a lot more stable since starting a ketogenic diet a couple of years ago (before that, I was misdiagnosed with bipolar disorder because of my terrible mood swings).
 I’ve often thought to myself: “NOW!
 I’m finally fine!” only to fall into darkness a while later and drowning in disappointment and despair.

 As the years have gone by, it’s been harder to pick myself up to keep going and keep trying for a solution.
 I just couldn’t be sure if there were one for me.
 This year, I started to feel that I was running out of time.

 As often has been the case for me, it’s been looking good on the outside: I’ve traveled the world, everywhere from New York to Cape Town, Buenos Aires, and Dubai.
 Sure, I’ve had some great times and met amazing people.
 I’ve been productive with my work, and I’ve been pleasant and smiling when in public.

 But in between, on my own with no one around, I’ve also had times when I really wanted to die.
 It’s almost made it worse to be depressed in these beautiful locations: why couldn’t I be happy and grateful for these incredible opportunities?
 What was wrong with me?
 The thought that kept coming into my head was: I can’t do this for another year.